 The DEA National Prescription Drug Take-back Events have garnered extensive community participation, collecting hundreds of tons of prescription medications at each event.

-As of April 2023, the DEA has conducted 24 National Take Back Days across the United States, collecting over 17 million pounds of prescription drugs and other materials from the community.
-In California, over 1.3 million pounds were collected at these events.
+As of October 2024, the DEA has conducted 27 National Take Back Days across the United States, collecting over 19.2 million pounds of prescription drugs and other materials from the community.
+In California, a total of over 1.4 million pounds were collected at these events.

-Collection yields decreased after 2020, possibly due to the COVID-19 pandemic and other factors, but remains high with over 663 thousand pounds collected in April 2023 (Figure 9).
-In California, over 40 thousand pounds of drugs and other materials were collected in April 2023 (Figure 10).
+Collection yields decreased after 2020, but remains high with over 600 thousand pounds collected at each event (Figure 9).
+In California, over 24 thousand pounds of drugs and other materials were collected in October 2024 (Figure 10).

 Figures 1-7.
 California Department of Public Health (CDPH).
 Controlled Substance Utilization Review and Evaluation System (CURES). https://skylab.cdph.ca.gov/ODdash/

 Figure 8.
 Substance Abuse and Mental Health Services Administration (SAMHSA).
 National Survey on Drug Use and Health (NSDUH).
-Table 6.5. https://www.samhsa.gov/data/report/2020-nsduh-detailed-tables
+Tables 8.9A and 8.9B.
+2023 National Survey on Drug Use and Health (NSDUH) Releases

 Figures 9-10.
 Drug Enforcement Administration.
 National Prescription Drug Take Back. https://www.dea.gov/takebackday.